nurkiewicz/spring-data-jdbc-repository/README.md

 When filling [bug reports](https://github.com/nurkiewicz/spring-data-jdbc-repository/issues) or submitting new features please try including supporting test cases.
 Each [pull request](https://github.com/nurkiewicz/spring-data-jdbc-repository/pulls) is automatically tested on a separate branch.

+### Building

+After forking the [official repository](https://github.com/nurkiewicz/spring-data-jdbc-repository) building is as simple as running:

+    $ mvn install

+You'll notice plenty of exceptions during JUnit test execution.
+This is normal.
+Some of the tests run against MySQL and PostgreSQL available only on Travis CI server.
+When these database servers are unavailable, whole test is simply *skipped*:

+	Results :

+	Tests run: 265, Failures: 0, Errors: 0, Skipped: 106

+Exception stack traces come from root [`AbstractIntegrationTest`](https://github.com/nurkiewicz/spring-data-jdbc-repository/blob/master/src/test/java/com/blogspot/nurkiewicz/jdbcrepository/AbstractIntegrationTest.java).

 ## Design

 Library consists of only a handful of classes, highlighted in the diagram below: